kaustubhhakim/atmodeller/README.md

 ## Basic usage

-There are Jupyter notebooks in `notebooks/` that provide code snippets for how to perform single and batch calculations, as well as include Atmodeller into a time integration.
+Jupyter notebooks in the `notebooks/` directory demonstrate how to perform single and batch calculations, and how to integrate Atmodeller into time-dependent simulations.
+A simple example of how to use Atmodeller is provided below:

 ```
 from atmodeller import (